-The EPS team will also provide updates on recent work, including the introduction of an enhanced clinical prescription tracker, which will replace the current EPS Prescription Tracker.
+The EPS team are working on the introduction of an enhanced clinical prescription tracker, which will replace the current EPS Prescription Tracker.
 An earlier prototype was presented to the group, but the project is now moving towards the pilot stage.

-- All pharmacy group members are encouraged to express interest in being a Tracker beta user for early access to the Tracker by using tel:the-EPS Tracker Pilot Expression of Interest (EoI) Sign-up form.
-As an early user, you will be asked to provide feedback about your use of it and what you might like to see in future iterations. - Jack Pogson-Ward and Jo Cameron (both EPS team) will provide an update.
+All pharmacy team members are encouraged to express interest in being a Tracker beta user for early access to the Tracker by using the EPS Tracker Pilot Expression of Interest (EoI) Sign-up form.
+As an early user, you will be asked to provide feedback about your use of it and what you might like to see in future iterations.